benbarron/Laravel-Resource-Manager/README.md

 ## Laravel Eclipse

-Laravel Eclipse is a admin package for laravel that allows you to create models, edit the structure of those models, and preform crucfunctionality on those models without writing a line of code.
+Laravel Eclipse is a admin package for laravel that allows you to create models, edit the structure of those models, and preform crucfunctionality on those models without writing a line of code

 ##Installation